aammd/UBCadv-r/README.md

 UBC_adv-r
 =========

-Note sharing for a discussion group around the [Advanced R Programming book](http://adv-r.had.co.nz/)
+We are a group of useRs at the University of British Columbia, who meet weekly to discuss Hadley Wickham's [Advanced R Programming](http://adv-r.had.co.nz/).